Application Instructions

 Thank you for your interest in the Joint PhD in Educational Studies Program.

-The Joint PhD program is offered jointly through Lakehead University, the University of Windsor, and Brock University.
+The Joint PhD program is offered jointly through the University of Windsor, Brock University and Lakehead University.

-The online application process for the Joint PhD in Educational Studies Program is supported by Lakehead University.
-In your application, you will be asked which University you would like to apply to (Lakehead, Windsor, or Brock).
+The online application process for the Joint PhD in Educational Studies Program is supported by the University of Windsor.
+In your application, you will be asked which University you would like to apply to (Brock, Lakehead, or Windsor).
 Your selection will be considered your Home University.
-Your application will have the Lakehead University logo and contact information on it regardless of which university you apply to.
+Your application will have the University of Windsor logo and contact information on it regardless of which university you apply to.

 All applications to the Joint PhD Program will automatically be forwarded to the Office of the Joint PhD Secretariat for assessment.
 Please review all information below carefully prior to proceeding with your application.